 If you’re worn out, burned out, or just plain fed up, then you’ve come to the right place.
 What you misdiagnose you mistreat so let’s start by diagnosing the problem.
 Take a look at the table below.
 The posts listed in the left column will help you identify the source of your frustration.
 Then when you’re ready to throw open the windows and let in a little fresh air, check out the posts on the right.
-The good news of God’s grace will change your life – even if you’ve been saved for 50 years!
+The good news of God’s grace will change your life!

 |The Problem||Some Solutions|